Abbottvh/LEO_Satellite_Coverage_Mapping_Software/README.md

 | **Stability**           | 0.0594  | 0.5294| 0.2888 | 0.2698 | 0.2354 |
 | **Weighted Stability**  | 0.72    | 3.09  | 1.68   | 1.57   | 1.92   |

+Unfortunately, initial modeling indicates limited potential for Starlink infrastructure development in Uganda.
+Nearly half of the country (most notably its most densely populated regions) exhibits low or inconsistent coverage.
+Even in areas that are reached, signal strength remains modest.
+Across all key metrics, Uganda underperforms relative to Ethiopia and Tanzania, further reducing its viability as a near-term candidate.
+Overall, the data suggest that Uganda is not a promising option at this stage, and analytical focus would be better directed toward more favorable regions.

 ---